 Industry Analysis & Industry Trends

-The traditional revenue model of UK newspaper publishers has been torn up in recent years due to falling demand for print media and declines in advertising revenue.
+The traditional revenue model of UK newspaper publishers has been torn up by falling demand for print media and declines in advertising revenue.
 The transition from print to digital has been far from seamless and although the growth rates of digital revenue have been impressive, the digital business is still in its infancy.
-Industry revenue is expected to decline at a compound annual rate of 5.7% over the five years through 2014-15.
-In 2014-15, the industry is projected to generate revenue of £4.6 billion, a 4.9% decline on the previous year... purchase to read more
+Industry revenue is expected to decline at a compound annual rate of 4.9% over the five years through 2014-15.
+During the current year, the industry is projected to generate revenue of £4.8 billion, a 4.2% decline on the previous year.

-Industry Report - Industry Products Chapter
+Industry Report - Industry Locations Chapter